containers/podman-desktop/website/docs/troubleshooting.md

 This is available only on Podman 4.0.2+
 So, please check your version and update.

 On Windows, the named pipe is `//./pipe/docker_engine` when Docker Desktop is not installed.
-It will be solved by https://github.com/containers/podman/issues/13502 / https://github.com/containers/podman/pull/13655.
-During that time, you may start Docker Desktop so the named pipe is the one expected.
+It will be solved by <https://github.com/containers/podman/issues/13502> / <https://github.com/containers/podman/pull/13655>.
+During that time, you might start Docker Desktop so the named pipe is the one expected.

 #### Check connection